saniatanweer29/flowforge-hr/README.md

 # HR Workflow Designer

-HR Workflow Designer is an interactive, node-based workflow builder that allows users to design, connect, and simulate HR processes visually.
-The application is built using React Flow and demonstrates graph-based UI design, state management, and workflow execution logic.
+HR Workflow Designer is an interactive, node-based workflow builder built using React Flow.
+It enables users to visually design, connect, and simulate HR processes with real-time execution and JSON import/export capabilities.

 ---